hamza-isazi/AlphaEvolveLite/README.md

 - Balance cost and performance based on your needs

 ### Retry Model Configuration
-You can specify a dedicated model for retries and feedback using the `retry_model` parameter:
+You can specify a dedicated model for retries and feedback **per model** using the `retry_model` parameter:
 - **Retries**: When initial program generation fails, the system uses the retry model to generate improved versions
 - **Feedback**: For successful programs, the retry model generates feedback to help guide future evolution
-- **Fallback**: If no retry model is specified, the system uses the normal model selection logic
+- **Fallback**: If no retry model is specified for a model, the system uses the same model for retries and feedback

 This is useful for:
 - Using more capable models for error correction and feedback
-- Reducing costs by using cheaper models for initial generation
+- Reducing costs by using cheaper models for initial generation and more expensive models only for fixing errors
 - Ensuring high-quality feedback from the most capable available model
+- Lowering costs on models that don't support prompt caching or are just expensive to run

 ### Tabu Search Configuration
 AlphaEvolveLite implements a tabu search inspired approach to program generation that helps escape local optima: